 - applicants may submit only one application to the AFA each deadline

-- previous grant recipients must have met reporting requirements in order to be eligible to recieve subsequent funding
+- previous grant recipients must have met reporting requirements in order to be eligible to receive subsequent funding

 - we do not accept incomplete applications

-- applications must be recieved prior to the commencement of the project
+- applications must be received prior to the commencement of the project

 - projects involving more than one school must be submitted by the primary applicant school; separate school applications for the same project will not be accepted